 - Unmodified residues are defined via their one-letter codes. - Modified residue and terminal names must be enclosed in square brackets. - D-forms are indicated by a '{d}' prefix.

-Consult the PLN specification sections "Residues", "Non-standard residues", "D-form residues", and "Modification names" for the exact details.2
+Consult the PLN specification sections "Residues", "Non-standard residues", "Dform residues", and "Modification names" for the exact details.
+Note that DerNot expressions do not yet allow the use of three-letter residue codes.